 In a nutshell:

-- Bad carbon offsets = “greenwashing” with little-to-no impact
+- Low quality avoidance projects = “greenwashing” with little-to-no impact.

-- Natural carbon removal = a cost-effective way to drive near-term impact
+- Nature-based removal = a cost-effective way to drive near-term impact.

-- Frontier carbon removal = the gold standard; critical to a net zero world
+- Permanent carbon removal = the gold standard; critical to a net zero world.

 When planning these purchases, there are a few things to consider:

-- What are the goals of your carbon credit purchase: maximizing impact, minimizing costs, or supporting a particular project type or location that’s aligned with your business?
+- What are the goals of your carbon credit purchase: maximizing impact, minimizing costs, or supporting a particular project type or location that’s aligned with your business or desired stakeholder narratives?

 - What’s your target budget or price per tonne of carbon?

-- Do you have the bandwidth to source carbon credits yourself, including diligence and contracting, or do you prefer to work with a partner (like Watershed!)?
+- Do you have the bandwidth to source carbon credits yourself, including diligence, contracting with multiple suppliers, and credit retirement, or do you prefer to work with a partner (like Watershed)?

-- Do you need the credits now (e.g. to be carbon neutral in a given year), or later, (e.g. for a longer-term net zero program or science-based target)?
+- Do you need the credits now (e.g. to be carbon neutral in a given year), or later, (e.g. for a longer-term net zero goal or science-based target)?

-Hopefully these guidelines help you choose the right mix of carbon offsets and removal credits for your particular plan and budget.
-If Watershed can help with any of this, from defining a plan to sourcing vetted, high-impact carbon credits, please get in touch!
+These guidelines should help you choose the right mix of carbon avoidance and removal credits for your particular plan and budget.